-I have been to many Flamenco festivals.
-Over the years I have seen performances in different locations around Andalusia.
-Some have thrilled others have dissapointed.
-In March 2014 I went along to Templo del Flamenco in Granada with a group for dinner.
+Since living in Andalusia since 2006 I have been to many Flamenco festivals.
+Over the years I have seen performances in varied locations around Southern Spain.
+Some thrilled others have disappointed.
+One March evening I went to the Templo del Flamenco in Granada.

 The Templo del Flamenco, well I hadn´t heard of this place.
-Situated a short walk up from Puerta Elvira.
-This was the lower part of the Albaicin, not typical Flamenco district at all.
+It´s is situated a short walk from Puerta Elvira.
+Close to the Jardines del Triunfo or Gran Via.
+This was the lower part of the Albaicin, certainly not typical a Flamenco district at all.

 Templo del Flamenco

 To reach it I climbed some unlevel cobbled steps.
 At the top of the steps, just to the left, was the Templo del Flamenco.
 From outside it didn’t look much.
-A small wooden door and a small sign were the only signs that we were in the right place.
-However when we walked inside I was not disappointed.
+A small wooden door and a little sign were the only indications that we were in the right place.
+Once we walked inside I was not disappointed.
 This building used to be an old chapel many years ago.
-I could imagine this set up for religious services centuries before.
-This previous use also reveals why it has its current name of temple.
+In fact it was easy to imagine it being set up for religious services all those centuries before.
+It also reveals why its called The Temple of Flamenco, due the buildings religious past.

 Not long after the opening dance the food arrived to our tables.
 The portions were more than generous.
 When I saw my starter, I realized that just that dish would be enough for my dinner!
 All the food was delicious, much better than I´d expected.
 One of the specials that night was a shellfish soup that everyone raved about.
 I made an effort to finish my three courses.

-In Flamenco tablaos offering food, the focus is usually on the show rather than the food.
+In Flamenco tablaos offering food the focus is usually on the show rather than the food.
 Quality can be mediocre or substandard.
 Here I didn’t have that problem.
-My attention was divided between good food, wine and the breathtaking flamenco just a few meters from me.
+My attention was divided between good food, wine and the breath taking flamenco just a few meters from me.
+Also vegetarian guests can be catered for when requested in advance.

-One of the highlights of the performance that night was a solo piece sung by the young singer, who was just 16 years old.
-He sang a song as a tribute to the recently deceased Paco de Lucia.
-A Spanish guitarrist known worldwide.
+One of the highlights of the performance that night was a solo piece sung by a young singer, just 16 years old.
+He sang a tribute to the recently deceased Paco de Lucia.
+A Spanish guitarist known worldwide.
 Silence fell in the room and the music was quite moving.

 The piece was a composition by Pepe de Lucia, the brother of Paco de Lucia.
 If I remember well, the song was Al Alba.
 I have to say that this show was authentic flamenco.
 Not the standard dances set up for tourist groups which I have seen in some places.